 Each participant's account is credited with the participant's contributions, Company's matching contributions and Plan earnings or losses and charged with an allocation of administrative expenses.
-Allocations are based on participant earnings or account balances, as defined.
+Allocations are based on participant earnings or account balances, as defined in the Plan document.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.

-Vesting
+Eligibility and Vesting

+Company employees are eligible to participate in the Plan after 90 days of employment.
 Participants immediately vest in their salary deferral contributions to the Plan plus allocated earnings thereon.
 Participants are vested in Company matching and profit sharing contributions and allocated earnings after two or more years of vesting service as defined by the Plan.
 Additionally, a participant becomes 100% vested if employment is terminated due to death or full and permanent disability.